alguoo314/JASPER/README.md

 ```
 JASPER will be available as $PWD/bin/jasper.sh.
 Upon successful install, you can type $PWD/bin/jasper.sh -h to get usage information.

 JASPER uses python binding of Jellyfish.
-To configure Jellyfish Python binding, download Jellyfish, and then configure and compile with:
+To configure Jellyfish Python binding, download and install Jellyfish, and then configure and compile with:

 ```shell
 ./configure --enable-python-binding